DentanJeremie/Altegrad-Protein-Prediction/README.md

 * `torch-sparse`: [https://pypi.org/project/torch-sparse/](https://pypi.org/project/torch-sparse/)
 * `torch-scatter`: [https://pypi.org/project/torch-scatter/](https://pypi.org/project/torch-scatter/)

 An easy way to do so is to set `CUDA` variable either to `cpu`, or `cu116` or `cu117` depending on your version of cuda, and the to get the wheels from Pypi.
+For cuda >11.7, e.g. CUDA 12.0, you can use `cu117` as well.
 For example:

 ```bash
 export CUDA='cpu'